 A motorway is a multi-laned road with traffic separated by a central reservation.

-Provisional licence holders are not allowed to drive on a motorway.
-When you’ve passed your practical test ask your instructor to take you for a lesson on the motorway.
+Provisional licence holders are only allowed to drive on a motorway with an Approved Driving Instructor.
 You’ll need to get used to the speed of traffic and how to deal with multiple lanes.
 The Pass Plus scheme has been created for new drivers, and includes motorway driving.
 Ask your ADI for details.

 Motorbikes under 50cc are not allowed on the motorway as they are not capable of keeping up with the traffic flow.
 Learner drivers, tractors, horses and cyclists must not use motorways either.
 Vehicles towing trailers are not allowed in the right-hand lane of a three-lane motorway.